 Top 15 LOD Expressions

-Tableau’s mission is to help people see and understand data.
-Our features are carefully designed to help people transform data into meaning.
-One area of focus is calculations.
+Tableau's features are carefully designed to help people transform data into meaning.
 The easier it is to express ideas in a calculation language, the more meaning people can generate.
-The introduction of Level of Detail Expressions in Tableau 9.0 is a breakthrough in this regard.
-These new expressions let people express powerful concepts using simple statements.
+Level of Detail (LOD) Expressions allows people to express powerful concepts using simple statements.

 Tableau’s mission is to help people see and understand data.
 Our features are carefully designed to help people transform data into meaning.
 One area of focus is calculations.
 The easier it is to express ideas in a calculation language, the more meaning people can generate.
 The introduction of Level of Detail (LOD) Expressions in Tableau 9.0 was a breakthrough in this regard.
 These LOD expressions let people express powerful concepts using simple statements.